-2. The IRS tells the requester that you furnished an incorrect TIN, or interest and dividend accounts opened after 1983 only), or
+2. The IRS tells the requester that you furnished an incorrect TIN, or

 3. The IRS tells you that you are subject to backup withholding because you did not report all your interest and dividends on your tax return (for reportable interest and dividends only), or